LuCEresearchlab/jtamaro/README.md

-To run individual demos in the example app, run the corresponding classes with `main` methods in the `example` directory from within an IDE that understands gradle (e.g., VS Code) and thus will find (and if needed build) the library.
+To run individual demos in the example app, run the corresponding classes with `main` methods in the `example` directory from within an IDE that understands Gradle (e.g., VS Code) and thus will find (and if needed build) the library.

 ### Requirements

-The output will be in `lib/build/libs/lib-*.jar`

 **Note**: The library is targeting Java 25, and it makes extensive use of the latest additions to the language (records, sealed classes, pattern matching...).